Skip to Main Content

 However, you must retain at least 20 percent equity in the property after the cash-out refinance or you’ll have to pay private mortgage insurance.
 That extra cost could put the savings from a refi far away.

 Keep in mind that adding extra debt to your refinance may make lenders less keen to underwrite the new loan.
 That means that your rate may be slightly higher.
-In fact, many lenders require a loan-to-value ratio of 80 percent for a refinance: that is, the amount you borrow can’t exceed 80 percent of your home’s current appraised worth.
+In fact, many lenders require a loan-to-value ratio of 80 percent for a refinance.
+That means the amount you borrow can’t exceed 80 percent of your home’s current appraised worth.

-Another route is to find a lender who will do a simultaneous first and second mortgage refinance.
+Another route is to find a lender who will do a first and second mortgage refinance at the same time.
 This way you can keep the second mortgage credit line and get a new first.
 A mortgage broker may be able to assist you with this and other types of refis that involve a second mortgage.

-• Applying for any new loan will lower your credit score by a few points temporarily.
-As you pay down the refinanced loan, your score should improve based on your dropping debt and improving payment history.
+• Applying for any new loan temporarily lowers your credit score by a few points.
+However, as you pay down the refinanced loan, your score should improve based on your dropping debt and improving payment history.

 Additional reporting by Kacie Goff